serverless/serverless/docs/providers/aws/events/apigateway.md

 Valid values are INFO, ERROR.

-If you want to disable access logging completely you can do with the following:
+The existence of the `logs` property enables both access and execution logging.
+If you want to disable one or both of them, you can do so with the following:

 ```yml
 # serverless.yml